-- Ensure premises and equipment are organised in a way that meets the needs of children and adheres to the relevant indoor space requirements as outlined in paragraph 3.58 of the EYFS statutory framework. - Provide access to an outdoor play area or, if that is not possible, ensure that outdoor activities are planned and taken daily. - Follow their legal responsibilities under the Equality Act 2010, for example, the provisions on reasonable adjustments. - Frequently check on sleeping children to ensure they are safe. - Ensure there are an adequate number of toilets and hand basins available. - Ensure there are suitable hygienic changing facilities available for changing any children who are in nappies. - Ensure there is an area where staff may talk to parents confidentially. - Ensure there is an area where staff can take breaks away from areas being used by children. - Only release children into the care of individuals who have been notified to the provider by the parent and ensure that children do not leave the premises unsupervised. - Take all reasonable steps to prevent unauthorised persons entering the premises, with agreed procedures and protocols for checking the identity of visitors. - Carry the appropriate insurance, e.g., public liability insurance.
+- Ensure premises and equipment are organised in a way that meets the needs of children and adheres to the relevant indoor space requirements as outlined in within the EYFS statutory framework. - Provide access to an outdoor play area or, if that is not possible, ensure that outdoor activities are planned and taken daily. - Follow their legal responsibilities under the Equality Act 2010, for example, the provisions on reasonable adjustments. - Frequently check on sleeping children to ensure they are safe. - Ensure there are an adequate number of toilets and hand basins available.
+There will be toilet facilities available to the EYFS, with separate toilet facilities for adults. - Ensure there are suitable hygienic changing facilities available for changing any children who are in nappies.
+These will be located near EYFS toilets or in the KS1 corridor space. - Ensure there is an adequate supply of clean bedding, towels, spare clothes, and any other necessary items. - Ensure there is an area where staff may talk to parents confidentially. - Ensure there is an area where staff can take breaks away from areas being used by children. - Only release children into the care of individuals who have been notified to the provider by the parent and ensure that children do not leave the premises unsupervised. - Take all reasonable steps to prevent unauthorised persons entering the premises, with agreed procedures and protocols for checking the identity of visitors. - Carry the appropriate insurance, e.g., public liability insurance.